Agobot: Technical details

 New versions, or variants, of the worm appeared so rapidly that the Agobot family quickly grew larger than other bot families.
-Other bots in the Agobot family are Phatbot and Forbot.
-Agobot now has several thousand variants.
-The majority of the development force behind Agobot is targeting the Microsoft Windows platform; as a result the vast majority of the variants are not Linux compatible.
-In fact the majority of modern Agobot strains must be built with Visual Studio due to its reliance on Visual Studio's SDK and Processor Pack.
-An infectious Agobot can vary in size from ~12kbyte to ~500kbyte depending on features, compiler optimizations and binary modifications.
+Other bots in the Agobot family include Phatbot and Forbot.
+Agobot now has several thousand known variants.
+The majority of these target the Microsoft Windows platform; as a result the vast majority of the variants are not Linux compatible.
+Modern Agobot strains were most likely built with Visual Studio due to their reliance on Visual Studio's SDK and Processor Pack.
+An infectious Agobot can vary in size but is typically around 12 to 500 kilobytes depending on features, compiler optimizations, and binary modifications.

 A module written for one member in the Agobot family can usually be ported with ease to another bot.
 This mix-matching of modules to suit the owner's needs has inspired many of the worm's variants.

 Most Agobots have the following features: